fatiando/harmonica/doc/user_guide/forward_modelling/tesseroid.rst

 When our region of interest covers several longitude and latitude degrees, utilizing Cartesian coordinates to model geological structures might introduce significant errors: they don't take into account the curvature of the Earth.
-Instead, we would need to work in :ref:`spherical-coordiantes`.
+Instead, we would need to work in :ref:`spherical_coordiantes`.
 A common approach to forward model bodies in geocentric spherical coordinates is to make use of tesseroids.